Business With Purpose

 - Drinking water is filtered bore water and re-usable bottles are provided for guest activities.
 Other glass bottles are recycled and we do not use plastic mineral water bottles.

 - Reliance on the diesel generator is kept to a minimum.
 Seventy-five per cent of power is solar generated, as well as all hot water.
 A hairdryer is available only on request, and only three rooms have air conditioning, which is available at a surcharge to cover the additional fuel burn required.

 - Wherever possible, local product has been used in the construction of the lodge and in what is available for purchase in the lodge boutique.

-- In the communal lodge, there is a comprehensive library of bird and mammal identification books, as well as binoculars and a telescope for guest use.
+- To encourage deeper onsite education, there is a comprehensive library of bird and mammal identification books, as well as binoculars and a telescope for guest use.

 For more information, please visit.